bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-external-authentication.md

 ---
 ## OpenID Connect vs Keycloak

 Greenlight v3 offers external authentication support through OpenID Connect.
 If you have an authentication server that supports this protocol, you can easily connect it to Greenlight v3 using environment variables.
-For more information, refer to the [OpenID Connect Setup](#OpenID Connect Setup) section.
+For more information, refer to the [OpenID Connect Setup](/greenlight_v3/gl3-install.html#openid-connect-setup) section.

 If you do not have an authentication server, Keycloak is a recommended solution.
 It supports multiple authentication methods, including Google, Microsoft, SAML, and others.
 For a complete list of supported identity providers, see [Keycloak Identity Providers](https://www.keycloak.org/docs/latest/server_admin/#_General-idp-config).

 ## Installing Keycloak

-Steps coming soon
+If you installed Greenlight on a BigBlueButton server, you will not be able to install Keycloak.
+(Will be fixed in the near future)

+If you used the **Greenlight Install Script** without passing the `-k` option, you can simply re-run the install script using the same options as before, this time passing `-k` to install Keycloak on your server.

 ## Configuring Keycloak
 ---

 Once you've completed the Keycloak installation, you'll need to configure Keycloak to suit your needs.
 This guide will provide you with an example of how to connect to Google Authentication, but you can adapt these steps to suit your deployment.